-The logician Husserl, by contrast, offered a way of getting to know essences and wielded it like a sharp point against generalizing abstraction.
-He had in mind a specific intellectual experience supposedly able to isolate the essence from out of a mass of particulars.
-And yet the only essence this experience was good for turned out to be no different from the ordinary run of generalized concepts.
+The logician Husserl, by contrast, has proposed a way of getting to know essences and indeed wielded it like a sharp point against generalizing abstraction.
+He had in mind a specific intellectual experience supposedly able to pick out, by looking, the essence from the particulars.
+And yet the only essence this experience was meant for turned to be no different from the ordinary run of generalized concepts.
 There is a gross discrepancy between the public demonstrations of the Wesenschau and its endpoint.
-Neither of these attempted escapes managed to break free from idealism: Bergson was oriented, no less that his archenemies, the positivists, to the donées immédiates de la conscience, as Husserl was to phenomena in the stream of consciousness.
+Neither of these attempted escapes managed to break free from idealism: Bergson was oriented, no less that his positivist archenemies, to the donées immédiates de la conscience, as Husserl was to phenomena in the stream of consciousness.
 They each hunker down in the circle of subjective immanence.
 It is a matter of insisting, against them, on what they try to think and cannot; and of saying, against Wittgenstein, what cannot be said.
 The simple contradiction contained in this demand is the contradiction of philosophy itself; this is what qualifies philosophy as dialectics, well before it gets entangled in any of its particular contradictions.
 The task of philosophical self-reflection is to tease apart this paradox.
 Everything else is signification, back construction, pre-philosophical, now no less than in Hegel’s day.
-That philosophy will pull it off after all; that the concept will transcend the concept, that it will get beyond all the preparations and blocked passages, and thereby succeed in reaching the concept-less—philosophy cannot do without this ever questionable confidence, which is thus part of the naïveté from which it suffers.
+That philosophy really can do this; that the concept will transcend the concept, that it will get beyond all the gearing up and the blocked passages, and the concept-less—philosophy cannot do without this ever questionable confidence, which is thus part of the naïveté from which it suffers.
 Otherwise, all that’s left for it, and all mind alongside it, is to capitulate.
 Not even the simplest operation could be thought, no truth would exist, everything would emphatically be nothing.
 But whatever one encounters by way of truth, via concepts but outside the circumference of their abstraction, can only appear on the scene of everything that concepts suppress, ignore, and discard.
 The utopia of cognition would be to use concepts to unlock the conceptless, without reducing the one to the other.